Labeling Requirements and Implications for Foods Marketed in the U.S.

 - Find legal references for labeling requirements.

-- Learn about label statements that contribute to food safety and promote health and wellness.
+- Understand label statements that contribute to food safety and promote health and wellness.

 - Create and evaluate a food label.

-- Learn about which types of claims are drawing attention from regulators and civil class action lawsuits.
+- Understand which types of claims are drawing attention from regulators and civil class action lawsuits.